 Laboring Under Correct Knowledge – people make their own luck by being prepared!

-We advised on hiring retired executives to assist with growth plans, using temporary employees to fill gaps upon receiving that larger contract and lining up financing or funding through a company like Capstone Business Funding, LLC.With these three tools at your command, you should have met or exceeded your goals.
+We advised on hiring retired executives to assist with growth plans, using temporary employees to fill gaps upon receiving that larger contract and lining up financing or funding through a company like Capstone Capital Group, LLC.With these three tools at your command, you should have met or exceeded your goals.

 For those of you who have not met your goals for the first quarter of 2014, let’s analyze why:

 - Were you overly optimistic about the establishment of your goals?

 - Did you line-up the proper resources to succeed and to accomplish the goals?